Anatomy of Flowering Plants | Class 11 | Previous Years Questions and Answers (Web and PDF)

 From this, identify and write the structures seen in epidermal tissue system.
 Write their functions.
 (Hint: 3 structures).

-Bulliform cells: Rolling and unrolling of leaves to reduce surface area.
+- Bulliform cells: Rolling of leaves to reduce water loss.

 1. Choose the CORRECT answer.
 (Score 1)